Academic Calendar

 3 Credits Weekly (3-0-0)

 Principles of microbiology and classification of microbes are introduced.
-The focus is on the nature, reproduction and distribution of common microorganisms, and the epidemiology and role of pathogenic organisms in infectious diseases.
-Human immunology, antimicrobial strategies and health systems are integrated into discussion of the prevention and control of infectious diseases in humans.
+The nature, reproduction, and distribution of common microorganisms, as well as the role of pathogenic organisms in infectious diseases, are explored from a multidisciplinary approach.
+Antimicrobial strategies and health systems are examined in relation to how infectious diseases in humans are prevented and controlled.
 Note: Only one of HLSC 124 or MMID 133 may be taken for credit.

 Prerequisite: Biology 30.